I doe more and more fall in Love with the contentments and innocent Pleasures of Countrey Life. – Lady Anne Clifford, Diary, 1652

 Below the bridge are the main shallows where the 10,000 travellers will wash their horses next week.

 Erin assured us that the last time she walked to Dufton it had taken her about 40 minutes – one hour tops.
 That sounded promising.
-The last section started well: there was clear, the views were good, we didn’t have very long to go.
+The last section started well: the air was clear, the views were good, we didn’t have very long to go.

 Nearing Dufton the path went through a stunning wood managed by the Woodland Trust (I think the second of the woods that we have walked through, the first being just after horrid Clovelly).